partigabor/aromatica-old/database/output/md/cubeb_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The fruit of Piper cubeba, related to pepper, see also Ashanti pepper.

+, related to pepper, see also Ashanti pepper.

-Spicy fruit of the cubeb vine; when dried and crushed is used medicinally or in perfumery and sometimes smoked in cigarettes, related to pepper, see also Ashanti pepper.
+According to WordNet: Spicy fruit of the cubeb vine; when dried and crushed is used medicinally or in perfumery and sometimes smoked in cigarettes.

 Cubeb (*Piper cubeba* L.f.) is a culinary and medicinal and perfume spice from the *Piperaceae* family,[^powo] originating in the region(s) of Southeast AsiaIt is used for its unripe fruit, primarily for gins; cooking; anti-asthma, diuretic.
 Its aroma is described as pungent, camphor-like, peppery, with a heat index of 3.[^ucla_medicinal_2002]

 |English|Arabic|Chinese|Hungarian|
 |-------|------|-------|---------|